mostalive/property-based-tutorial/exercises/js/js-money.md

 Start with something simple: when we add two amounts of the same currency, we get a new amount.
-Our property needs two money objects, so we pass two generators to forall and define a property function with two
+Our property needs two money objects, so we pass two arbitraries to forall and define a property function with two
 arguments:

 ```javascript
 var moneyOfSameCurrencyAddsUp = p.forall(amount, amount, function(a1, a2) { ... }
 ```

-Create the *amount* generator.
+Create the *amount* arbitrary.
 Generating the currency is simple, e.g.:

 var currencies = p.elements(["EUR", "USD", "GBP"]);

 How do we generate Money instances?
-We use the generator combinator *pair* to generate amount-currency pairs and use jsverify's *smap* function to transform the pair into a Money object (and back again).
+We use the *pair* arbitrary combinator to generate amount-currency pairs and use jsverify's *smap* function to transform the pair into a Money object (and back again).
 'smap' stands for symmetric map, and requires two functions, to do a mapping and to perform the inverse mapping:

 ```javascript